The Union Advantage

 Look at your collective agreement

 Your collective agreement outlines the rights and responsibilities of you and your employer, including hours of work, overtime, vacation, sick, family-related and other types of leave, grievance procedures, pay, benefits, and much more.
 There is a very good chance that your question will be answered within this agreement.

 When you started work, your Human Resources department should have supplied you with a printed copy of your collective agreement.
 You can also view it online on from your Local’s page by choosing your local.

 Contact your President or Steward

 In the case of small Locals, the President is your union representative.
 They are also responsible for coordinating the administration of Local affairs.
 They are the chief spokesperson of the Local in its dealings with management.

 If you have problems finding what you are looking for after you have looked at your collective agreement, if your president/steward is unavailable, or you just don’t know what step to take next, we are available to help you out.

 Visit our contact page to get in touch with us.

 Attend your Local Meetings

 YEU is a strong union with many Locals.
 Most Locals have monthly meetings and they really need the contribution and input of members like you.
-We also participate in lots of community events throughout the Territory.
+We also participate in community events throughout the Territory.
 The only way we can maintain this is through a vibrant group of volunteers.
 We hope you will help out with one of our events and donate some time to make your union more effective.
 If you aren’t sure what you can offer, just stop by to meet people with common interests.
 Check out our events calendar.

 Become a Shop Steward